vectordotdev/vector/rfcs/2021-09-01-8547-accept-metrics-in-datadog-agent-source.md

    - The sketches the agent ships is based on this [paper](http://www.vldb.org/pvldb/vol12/p2195-masson.pdf) whereas Vector uses what's called a summary inside the Agent, implementing the complete DDSketch support in Vector is probably a good idea as sketches have convenient properties for wide consistent aggregation and limited error.
-To support smooth migration, full DDsktech support is mandatory, as customers that emit distribution metric from Datadog Agent would need it to migrate to Vector aggegation.
+To support smooth migration, full DDsktech (or compatible sketch) support is mandatory, as customers that emit distribution metric from Datadog Agent would need it to migrate to Vector aggegation.
+This RFC assumes there will be a complete sketch metric (likely to be DDSketch) that would be compatible and support the following scenario without loss of information: `(Agent Sketch) -> (Vector) -> (Datadog intake)`.
+This RFC focus on ingesting sketch and not the rest of the flow.

 **Regarding the tagging issue:** A -possibly temporary- work-around would be to store incoming tags with the complete "key:value" string as the key and an empty value to store those in the extisting map Vector uses to store [tags](https://github.com/timberio/vector/blob/master/lib/vector-core/src/event/metric.rs#L60) and slightly rework the `datadog_metrics` sink not to append `:` if a tag key has the empty string as the corresponding value.
-However Datadog best practices can be followed with the current Vector data model, so unless something unforeseen or unexpected demand arise, Vector internal tag represention will not be changed following this RFC.
+However Datadog best practices can be followed with the current Vector data model, so unless something unforeseen or unexpected demand arise, Vector internal tag representation will not be changed following this RFC.

 ## Rationale